omarreis/vsop2013/planetfun/README.md

 # Planet textures

+Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource ) The Texture property is a bitmap that is mapped to the sphere, like a Mercator projection.

-PlanetFun sources are *almost ready* to compile.
-Planet 3D textures are also *not* included in this repository.
+Planet textures are *not* included in this repository.

 You can find suitable and free textures on this website: